klaasnicolaas/python-hamburg/README.md

 You can read the following datasets with this package:

-- Disabled parking spaces (Behindertenstellplätze)
+- Disabled parking spaces / Behindertenstellplätze (669)
-- Park and rides occupancy (Park + Ride Anlagen)
+- Park and rides occupancy / Park + Ride Anlagen (32)

 There are a number of parameters you can set to retrieve the data: